List of Alex Rider characters: Nightshade

+In Nightshade Revenge, Nightshade have allied with Jon Lucas to help him sabotage his former employers of Real Time.
+To that end, they operate out of Lucas' replica Wild West town of Eldorado, with the Numbers dressing as ranch hands to blend in.
+Nightshade threaten Alex to break Freddy out of prison and return him to them; however, Freddy has been discreetly supplying Alex with clues to help him find them.
+Freddy's betrayal is later discovered by Brother Lamar and he is imprisoned in Lucas' ranch; Brother Mike attempts to re-educate Freddy, but later - at Lucas' prodding - sets up a Wild West duel as a test to either recondition Freddy or dispose of both him and Alex at the same time.
+However, after Alex is captured, he and Freddy convince the other Numbers to rebel against the Teachers; in the morning, as Alex and Freddy are made to duel each other, Freddy shoots and kills Brother Mike, while William Jones/Number Seven shoots and kills the rest of the Teachers, and the Numbers turn on the guards, ending Nightshade.
+Alex is able to get the rest of the Numbers to safety, but Freddy is fatally wounded during their escape: as he dies in Alex's arms, Freddy expresses worry and regret over what Nightshade did to him and made him do, gratitude for having Alex as his first real friend in spite of it all, and hope that the other Numbers will also get a chance to recover from Nightshade's conditioning.
+The final mention of the Numbers is when Mrs Jones informs Alex that American intelligence is attempting to treat and rehabilitate them before they to reunite them with their families; she is able to get her own children back, and is comforted that they are willing to recognise her as their mother.

 Secondary antagonists

 This is a list of the series' secondary antagonists, in alphabetical order.

 Amanda

 Amanda is a formerly Israeli Army soldier and a SCORPIA trainee who befriends Alex in SCORPIA, although it is speculated that she might be spying on him at the orders of their leaders.

 Owen Andrews

 Owen Andrews is a minor antagonist in Nightshade, the assistant of Dominic Royce.
 He is placed undercover in MI6 by Royce because of a leak in the intelligence community.
 He exposes Mrs. Jones' use of Alex to Royce, who disbands them and places Jones and John Crawley under house arrest, and gives Andrews a week's vacation in Costa Rica, with Crawley warning Andrews that he will make sure he regrets his betrayal for the rest of his life.
 Later when MI6 is reformed, it is revealed that a drunken Andrews was arrested after being found on a beach in a Batman costume with a five hundred gram bag of cocaine concealed in the cape (all of which was set up by Crawley).
 He is last mentioned to be facing up to ten years in prison.